-For centre-right Prime Minister Mariano Rajoy, a job recovery based on part-time contracts is a mixed blessing, as his government trumpets its handling of Spain's economic recovery before elections at the end of this year.
+For center-right Prime Minister Mariano Rajoy, a job recovery based on part-time contracts is a mixed blessing, as his government trumpets its handling of Spain's economic recovery before elections at the end of this year.

 The government says 600,000 jobs will be created this year, the biggest annual employment jump since 2005.
-Spanish national economic output should rise by more than three per cent this year, more than in most other European countries.
+Spanish national economic output should rise by more than three percent this year, more than in most other European countries.

 Yet this is not translating into better living standards for many Spaniards, partly because of their precarious employment conditions.
-According to official data, temporary workers made an average of 15,433 euros ($16,826) in 2013, 36 per cent less than permanent employees.
+According to official data, temporary workers made an average of 15,433 euros (US$16,826) in 2013, 36 per cent less than permanent employees.

 As a result, many voters are turning from Rajoy's Popular Party to new parties such as the leftist Podemos and centrist Ciudadanos, which have already done well in local elections.